-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered by our plan.
-This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2023 this amount is \$8,300.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for combined in-network and out-of-network medical services that are covered by our plan.
+This limit is called the combined maximum out-of-pocket (MOOP) amount for medical services.
+For calendar year 2024 this amount is \$7,550.

-The amounts you pay for copayments and coinsurance for innetwork covered services count toward this maximum out-ofpocket amount.
-The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-If you reach the maximum outof-pocket amount of \$8,300, you will not have to pay any outof-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+The amounts you pay for copayments and coinsurance for combined in-network and out-of-network covered services count toward this combined maximum out-of-pocket amount.
+The amounts you pay for your Part D late enrollment penalty (if it applies) and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+If you reach the combined maximum out-of-pocket amount of \$7,550, you will not have to pay any out-of-pocket costs for the rest of the year for combined in-network and out-of-network covered Part A and Part B services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).